General Dynamics: 1899–1920

 Electric Boat also sold modified Holland-class and Plunger-class submarines to the British Royal Navy through the English armaments company Vickers as well as to Japan and Russia.
 In 1906, Electric Boat won contracts to design C-class submarines but subcontracted the construction to the Fore River Shipyard in Quincy, Massachusetts.

-When Holland passed away in 1914, Lawrence Spear (who replaced him as chief engineer) redesigned the Holland submarine.
+When Holland died in 1914, Lawrence Spear (who replaced him as chief engineer) redesigned the Holland submarine.
 The redesign replaced the submarine's observation dome with a conning tower, a periscope, and first-of-its-kind torpedo tubes.

 In 1911, Electric Boat acquired the New London Ship and Engine Company in Groton, Connecticut, to build parts for submarines, diesel engines, and commercial ships.
 Isaac Rice died in 1915 and was replaced by his associate Henry Carse.
 Carse expanded the company with the purchase of several companies, including Electro Dynamics, Elco Motor Yacht, and New London Ship & Engine of Groton, Connecticut.
 Following the acquisitions, the company was renamed Submarine Boat Corporation.
 During World War I, the company received orders from the U.S. Navy to build 85 submarines, 722 submarine chasers, and 118 surface ships.